gnss4free/CarCompanion/README.md

 ---

-## 🇬🇧 CarCompanion - GNSS4Free Project
+## CarCompanion - GNSS4Free Project

-### 📱 Project Description
+### Project Description

-**CarCompanion** is an Android mobile application that transforms a smartphone into a digital assistant (companion) for Android-based car information systems.
+**CarCompanion** is an Android mobile application that transforms a smartphone into a digital assistant (companion) for Android-based car information systems on Android Auto manner.

-### 🎯 Current Functionality
+### Current Functionality

-The first release implements two key features:

 1. **Automatic Internet Sharing**
    - Triggered upon Bluetooth connection with the vehicle